Built-in relations

 All built-in identifiers

-- takes no arguments, returns the integer0
+- NAT_ZERO- takes no arguments, returns the integer- 0(which you could also just write as- 0)

-- takes one argument, relates nonnegative integers to their successors.
-Can be run backwards: works if either the argument or value is known ahead of time.INT_PLUS
+- NAT_SUCC- takes one argument, relates nonnegative integers to their successors.
+Can be run backwards: works if either the argument or value is known ahead of time.

-- takes any positive number of arguments and relates integers to their sum.
-Can be run backwards: works if either all arguments are known, or if the value and all but one argument are known.INT_MINUS
+- INT_PLUS- takes any positive number of arguments and relates integers to their sum.
+Can be run backwards: works if either all arguments are known, or if the value and all but one argument are known.

-- takes exactly two arguments and relates integers to their difference.
-Can be run backwards: works if either all arguments are known, or if the value and all but one argument are known.INT_TIMES
+- INT_MINUS- takes exactly two arguments and relates integers to their difference.
+Can be run backwards: works if either all arguments are known, or if the value and all but one argument are known.

-- takes any positive number of arguments and relates integers to their product.
-Cannot be run backwards.STRING_CONCAT
+- INT_TIMES- takes any positive number of arguments and relates integers to their product.
+Cannot be run backwards.

-- takes any positive number of arguments and relates strings to their concatenation.
+- STRING_CONCAT- takes any positive number of arguments and relates strings to their concatenation.
 Can be run backwards: works if either all arguments are known, or if the value is known.